-Poet and dancer Tishani Doshi is touring the UK and Ireland from May to August 2018 with readings and dance/spoken word performances of her third collection Girls Are Coming Out of the Woods, a Poetry Book Society Recommendation.
-This book follows on from Everything Begins Elsewhere, published by Bloodaxe in 2012, and her debut, Countries of the Body, winner of the Forward Prize for best first collection.
+Poet and dancer Tishani Doshi launched her third collection Girls Are Coming Out of the Woods with a three-month tour of the UK and Ireland from May to August 2018.
+She gave a mix of readings, 'in conversation' events and dance performances.
+Girls Are Coming Out of the Woods is a Poetry Book Society Recommendation for Summer 2018.
+It follows on from Everything Begins Elsewhere, published by Bloodaxe in 2012, and her debut, Countries of the Body, winner of the Forward Prize for best first collection.
 Tishani is of Welsh/Gujarati descent (this new collection is dedicated to her Welsh mother) and she currently lives on a beach in Tamil Nadu, Southern India.

-Tishani Doshi devised a new twenty-minute dance piece based on poems from the book, and has performed this in London, Newcastle and at the Dalkey Book Festival in Ireland.
-Tishani also performed this powerful and mesmerising dance sequence to her poem 'Girls Are Coming Out of the Woods' at the Seamus Heaney HomePlace in Northern Ireland and Wales.
+Tishani Doshi devised a powerful twenty-minute dance sequence to her poem 'Girls Are Coming Out of the Woods' and performed this in London, Newcastle, the Dalkey Book Festival in Ireland, the Seamus Heaney HomePlace in Northern Ireland and at Clyne Farm Centre near Swansea, Wales.
 Tishani danced for many years with the renowned choreographer Chandralekha, with whom she performed internationally.
 She gave a launch reading at the Hay Festival, and read at Ledbury Poetry Festival in July.
-She'll be reading with John Burnside at Edinburgh International Book Festival in August.
-Full details of her UK & Irish Tour are here.
+Her final reading was with John Burnside at Edinburgh International Book Festival on 20 August.
+She'll be back in the UK in summer 2019.

 Guardian Podcast, online Friday 1 June 2018